Trevor Stone — resume @ trevorstone.org

 building enterprise applications for county government offices.
 I explored

-services, led complex module development, and crafted a data conversion
+module development, and crafted a data conversion specification.
+I created

-extract named entities from OCR text.
-I developed the architecture and user
+a system to extract named entities from OCR text.
+I developed the

 Earth science map tools.